EgdeConsulting/NATSAdminportal/README.md

 dotnet watch run
 ```

-The repository is configured with an automated CI/CD workflow which bundles and deployes the application to Azure App Service (https://egde-nats-admin.azurewebsites.net/).
-The workflow triggers on pushes to and pull-request for the `master` branch.
+The repository is configured with an automated CI/CD workflow which bundles and deployes the application to Azure App Service (https://nats-adminportal.azurewebsites.net/).
+The workflow triggers on pushes to and pull-request for the `main` branch.